JamesPiggott/ASIMOV/application/core/README.md

 application of your own.
 The first is `video_detection_test.py` which tests face detection using RetinaFace on a sample video.
 The second is `webcam_test.py` which does almost the same but uses as input your webcam.
 Finally, there is `image_recognition_test.py` which is a more comprehensive suite that tests cropping, alignment and face comparison.
 The latter of course uses the ArcFace model to create the necessary face vectors for comparison.
+Finally, there is also GUI.py which is located in the core module.
+It is an interactive layer on top of the API.

 ```bash
 python video_detection_test.py